-Once you’ve finished the challenge, summer will be here!
-(Yes, summer is just 12 weeks away!)
+Once you’ve finished the challenge, summer will be here.
+(Yes, summer is just 13 weeks away!)

 Week 2: Clear the Closets!
-Last week you cleared out the mudroom and entryway of your bulky outdoor winter gear.
+Last week you cleared out your bulky outdoor winter gear.
 Now it’s time to do the same for your clothes closets and dressers.
 Rotate your clothes so that warmer weather items are within reach and winter sweaters are at the back or, better yet, packed them away with your heavy coats!

 Week 3: Dust Those Cobwebs!
 Clean your heating/ac vents.
 Clean the corners of the room near the ceiling.
-Dust the tops of doorjambs and window frames.
+Dust the tops of doorjambs, window frames, and baseboards.
 Wipe down the blades on your ceiling fans.
-Really get into the nooks and crannies to clear away the winter dust buildup that happens when windows are closed and no fresh air is flowing through the house.
+Really get into the nooks and crannies to clear away the winter dust buildup that happens during the months when windows are closed and no fresh air is flowing through the house.
+Don’t forget to clean light switches, the thermostat, and TV remotes – these are things we touch daily yet they often get overlooked when it comes to regular cleanings.

 Week 4: Let There be Light!
 This one is going to sound a little strange, but bear with me!
 Dust all of your lamp shades AND light bulbs.
 Dust can build up anywhere, but seems especially worse on light bulbs where it can get caked on from the heat of the light.
 Now that we have light bulbs that last for 10 years (literally), not changing them out regularly can cause a serious dirt build up.
 Instantly brighten up your rooms by giving the light bulbs and lamp shades a good cleaning.

 Week 5: Seal Your Stone!
-If you have stone counter tops in your kitchen and/or bathroom, it should be sealed at least once a year (more often if it’s a white marble).
+If you have stone counter tops and backsplashes in your kitchen and/or bathroom, it should be sealed at least once a year (more often if it’s a white marble).
 Yes, even granite should be sealed.
 Stone is porous and can be damaged by water.
-Sealing it brings back the luster and protects it from possible damage.
-(Grout should also be cleaned and sealed to keep it from looking dingy).
+Sealing it brings back the luster and protects it from possible staining.
+Grout should also be cleaned and sealed to keep it from looking dingy.

 Week 6: Vacuum the Furniture!
 My Portuguese grandmother vacuumed her furniture religiously, so it was a surprise to me when I learned most people don’t do this!
 You can get a deep clean on your upholstered furniture by vacuuming it (with the attachments of course!)
 If your cushions have removable covers, throw those into the washer.
 If not, give the cushions a healthy spray down with some Febreze after vacuuming to get that freshly washed scent.

 Week 7: Tackle the pantry!
 Ever notice how our eating patterns change with the seasons?
 Winter is all about comfort foods, soup, and tea.
-Summer is all about fresh fruits and veggies from the garden and meat on the grill.
+Summer is all about fresh fruits and veggies from the garden and iced tea.
 Now is the time to prep your pantry for summer parties by reorganizing it and getting rid of expired items.
 (If you keep a deep freezer, clean that out too).

 Week 8: Prep the Yard!
-Next weekend is Memorial Day, the unofficial start of summer, so use this time to get your yard prepped.
+Memorial Day will be here before you know it.
+This unofficial start of summer is one of the biggest cookout days of the year, so use this time to get your yard prepped.
 Clear the weeds, put out the patio furniture, and fill the propane tank on your grill.
+The key to decorating a patio is to treat it just like a room in your home, so make sure there is plenty of lighting, comfy throw pillows on the seats, and a bright area rug to define the space.

 Week 9: Wash the Walls!
 What?
 Wash the walls?
 Yup!
 Grab that Magic Eraser or a slightly damp sponge and give the walls a scrub down.
 It’s crazy the way smudges can just appear on your walls and you don’t even realize they are there (especially if you have little ones running around!)
 For wallpaper, wipe down with a dry dusting rag – avoid getting the wallpaper wet as this could cause it to bubble and peel.

 Week 10: Scrub the Floors!
-Really give your floors a good scrubbing, Cinderella style if you have too.
+Really give your floors a good scrubbing.
 Over the winter, we track in a LOT of outdoor ick – salt, snow, mud.
-Don’t forget to seal stone tile – which, like your stone counters, should be done once a year.
+Don’t forget to seal stone tile and grout – which, like your stone counters, should be done once a year.

 Week 11: Change Your Look!
 Summer is a great time to change the look of your home.
 Give your winter area rugs a good cleaning before packing them away for next year and bring out the brightly colored woven rugs.
 The same goes for curtains, bedding, and throw pillows.
 These are all easy ways to give your home a fresh and clean look just in time for summer.